imagekit-samples/quickstart/android/README.md

 > #### Recommendation
-> For ease for loading files, `app/src/main/java/io/imagekit/imagekitdemo/FileUtils.kt` can be imported into your project and used like it is demonstrated in `app/src/main/java/io/imagekit/imagekitdemo/UploadFileActivity.kt`.
+> For ease of loading files, `app/src/main/java/io/imagekit/imagekitdemo/FileUtils.kt` can be imported into your project and used like it is demonstrated in `app/src/main/java/io/imagekit/imagekitdemo/UploadFileActivity.kt`.

 # Demo Features Code Samples